Lilian I. Found Award for Poetry

 Submission of up to 5 poems (not exceeding 250 lines in total).
 Student names should not appear on the pages with poems.
 Poems should be titled on each manuscript page.

 - George Johnston Prizes: full or part-time students, currently enrolled at Carleton University;

 - Lilian I. Found Prize: full or part-time undergraduate student, currently enrolled at Carleton.

-Online submissions for the English Department’s annual Poetry Competitions for 2021 are now closed!
+The 2022 English Department’s Annual Poetry Competitions are now closed.